 the position delinquency starts.
-The position is managed by a new procedure called "Managing Delinquency" which explicitly allows the tracing of actions for the upgrade and/or regularisation of the position.
+The position is managed by a"Credit Monitoring" tool which explicitly allows the tracing of actions for the upgrade and/or regularisation of the position including the possibility to send the instalment non payed to an external collection company.

-In parallel, an automatic procedure sends reminder letters at specific deadlines: 45days, 100 days and 150 days.
+In parallel, an automatic procedure sends reminder letters at specific deadlines: 45 days, 100 days and 150 days.